What Is Voiding Dysfunction?

 The chance of cure is dependent on the cause of your voiding dysfunction and if the underlying cause can be treated.
 In other cases, your treatment plan will be tailored towards improving bladder control and managing your symptoms in the long term.

-How is Voiding Dysfunction treated?
+How is Voiding Dysfunction treated in Singapore?

 Treatment plants for voiding dysfunction will be determined by the underlying cause of the condition.
 Some treatment options include: